J3698/j3698.github.io/_posts/2020-05-25-persistence-saving-shortenings-to-a-database.markdown

 {% include img.html src="../pics/list_dbs.png" %}

 The <span class="code">postgres</span> database is a default database that can be used or deleted.
-The <span class="code">template1</span> is the database that gets copied when we create a new database, and can be customized.
+The database <span class="code">template1</span> is what gets copied when we create a new database, and can be customized.
 The
-<span class="code">template0</span> can also be used for new databases, but
+<span class="code">template0</span> database can also be used for new databases,
-isn't meant to be customized.
+but isn't meant to be customized.

 And then there's <span class="code">urlmem</span>, the recently created database.

 ## Creating the Table

-Note that when I ran <span class="code">psql</span> I didn't specify a database, so by default I was connected to the <span class="code">postgres</span>
+When I ran <span class="code">psql</span> I didn't specify a database, so by default I was connected to the <span class="code">postgres</span>
 database.